scdivad/recyclr/README.md

 # recyclr
-A app to track the number of recycle bins and displays the distribution of the recycle bins around us.
+A app to choose the most optimal locations for building a recycling center based upon recycle bin locations and usage.
+It tracks number of recycle bins and displays the distribution of the recycle bins around us.

 Clone the repository -